Science and The Human Energy Field -

 The second-strongest source of electricity is the retina, which acts like a large battery that changes in polarity

-various muscles, with the larger muscles producing larger fields and tiny muscles, such as those that move the eyes, producing
+muscles, with the larger muscles producing larger fields and tiny muscles, such as those that move the eyes, producing tiny

-The field of the brain is about a thousandth as strong as
+fields.
+The field of the brain is about a thousandth as strong as that of the

-that of the heart.
-Even weaker are the evoked fields produced by the brain when a sensory stimulus is provided, such as a
+heart.
+Even weaker are the evoked fields produced by the brain when a sensory stimulus is provided, such as a sound, a light,

-require expensive equipment and shielded rooms to make sure you are not detecting noise from the electromagnetic environment.
+expensive equipment and shielded rooms to make sure you are not detecting noise from the electromagnetic environment.
+An exception

 These are strong enough to be picked up with two 80,000-turn coils of wire and an amplifier.